meldissa/p1-posture-flex/README.md

 * MacBook Air
 * Android One Plus 8 Pro

-Identified issue with iPad Pro where there is a slight horizontal white line after the footer.
-I updated the social-links class margin and padding in the stylesheet to resolve the issue.

 My friends and family assisted with testing the website on multiple devices.
 Feedback was provided for the mobile view, to state that the collapsed navbar menu dropdown options do not disappear once the user clicks on a link to select a specific section.
 This is a known issue that affects the UX aspect of the website.
 I was able to resolve this issue with the help of my mentor, Guido Cecilio, and the [StackOverflow](https://stackoverflow.com/questions/42401606/how-to-hide-collapsible-bootstrap-navbar-on-click) post by adding JavaScript code to the project.

 ## Deployment <a name="deployment"></a>